Jubatian/rrpge-spec/specs/vid_arch.rst

 Note that it is possible to combine with both Mask and Colorkey.

-Note that Video RAM bank boundaries can not even be crossed in position mode with an appropriate source line select and a larger than one multiplier.
-The reading of the source wraps around fetching the remaining cells from the beginning of the same VRAM bank.
+Note that Peripheral RAM bank boundaries can not even be crossed in position mode with an appropriate source line select and a larger than one multiplier.
+The reading of the source wraps around fetching the remaining cells from the beginning of the same PRAM bank.